cabrerahector/wordpress-popular-posts/readme.txt

 Updates will come depending on my work projects (I'm a full-time web developer) and the amount of time I have on my hands.
 Quick releases will happen only when/if critical bugs are spotted.

 = I posted a question at the Support Forum and got no answer from the developer.
-Why is that? = Chances are that your question has been already answered either at the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts), the [Installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/) or here in the FAQ section, so I've decided not to answer.
+Why is that? = Chances are that your question has been already answered either at the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts), the [Installation section](http://wordpress.org/plugins/wordpress-popular-posts/installation/), the [Wiki](https://github.com/cabrerahector/wordpress-popular-posts/wiki) or even here in the FAQ section, so I've decided not to answer.
 It could also happen that I'm just busy at the moment and haven't been able to read your post yet, so please be patient.

 = Is there any other way to contact you? =
 For the time being, the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) is the only way to contact me.
 Please do not use my email to get in touch with me *unless I authorize you to do so*.